mihir-gawade/WealthWise/README.md

-//ReactJS SIP Calculator
-This is a simple ReactJS project built to calculate the maturity amount of a monthly SIP (Systematic Investment Plan).
+WealthWise: Financial Investment Calculator

+WealthWise is a comprehensive financial investment calculator built using React.js, HTML, CSS, JavaScript, and Bootstrap.

+This versatile tool allows users to analyze the returns on various investment strategies including SIP (Systematic Investment Plan), SWP (Systematic Withdrawal Plan), compound interest, and EMI calculations.
+With intuitive user interface design and robust functionality, WealthWise empowers individuals to make informed decisions about their financial future by providing accurate projections and insights into their investment portfolios.

 //Installation
 To run this project locally, follow these steps: